‘We’re still a destination market’: Raleigh’s real estate market remains strong

 “It has a diverse community and culture.
 The town gets forgotten because we are the capital, and the center of the state.
 Durham has as much if not more in the way of arts, and the scene is more grassroots.”

 "It’s also home to where companies like Google are putting down roots and has access to the Research Triangle Park, sometimes referred to as the Silicon Valley of the East,” Sizemore says.
 “Many can still get more house for the price in Durham.”

 Google announced in March that it will create a Durham hub that will create over 1,000 jobs, with engineers working on Google Cloud projects.

-Average days on market 13, down from 24 a year prior
+Median days on market 54, up from 47 a year prior

 Clayton, about 15 miles southeast of downtown Raleigh, was home to about 5,000 in 1990, and has risen to nearly 29,000 today.
 Like some of the other outlying areas, Clayton, which rests just over the line from Wake County into bordering Johnston County, remained “sleepy” until recently, says Sizemore, recalling the state’s agricultural history.